 Ph.D.
 Exams and Dissertation

 The dissertation is an original contribution to the literature in the field of mechanical engineering or aerospace engineering.
-The final oral defense is the examination of the candidate’s methodology used and the conclusions reached in the research, as reported in the dissertation.
+The final oral defense is the examination of the methodology used and the conclusions reached in the research performed by the candidate, as reported in the dissertation.

-Note: MAE 899 (DR Dissertation Preparation) does not count towards your degree and should only be taken after all requirements are met so that the requirement of continuous registration is satisfied.
+Note: MAE 899 (Doctoral Dissertation Preparation) does not count towards your degree and should only be taken after all requirements are met so that the requirement of continuous registration is satisfied.